zhenchengfang/VirionFinder/README.md

     <MCR_installation_folder>/v94/extern/bin/glnxa64

   When running VirionFinder through the MATLAB script, please see https://www.mathworks.com/support/ to install the MATLAB.

-  **Note:**
-  If you find it difficult to install these packages, you may download the Virtual Machine from http://cqb.pku.edu.cn/ZhuLab/PPR_Meta/VM_Bioinfo.vdi.7z, in which we have installed all dependent software.
-In this way, you only need to copy the VirionFinder folder to the Virture Machine.
-The manual of PPR-Meta (our previous work) contains a step by step guide about how to install the Virtual Machine (link: http://cqb.pku.edu.cn/ZhuLab/PPR_Meta/Manual.pdf).
-You can also refer to a brief video guide http://cqb.pku.edu.cn/ZhuLab/PPR_Meta/Video_Guide.mp4 for the Virtual Machine installation.

 ### 2 Install VirionFinder using git